wp-plugins/wp-ultimate-csv-importer/Readme.txt

 5. Detailed real time log to know pinpoint status.
 6. Module based environment for easy and reduced interface to enable most required modules and when ever needed.
 7. Inbuilt support form for easy feedback, support, feature request with all useful links for easy and better csv import.
-8. New export module for posts, page, users, comments and all custom posts type plugins.
+8. New export module for posts, page, eshop, users, comments and all custom posts type plugins.

 == Frequently Asked Questions ==